California Paycheck Calculator Guide

 On This Page

-California has the highest state income tax in the United States — a progressive system that reaches 13.3% for incomes over $1 million, with most middle-income earners paying 9.3%.
-Add federal income tax, FICA, and California's SDI (State Disability Insurance), and workers in the Golden State face one of the heaviest combined payroll tax burdens in the country.
-This guide explains exactly how California calculates your paycheck in 2026, what SDI means, and how to maximize your take-home in a high-tax state.
+California has the highest state income tax in the United States — a progressive system that reaches 13.3% for income over $1 million, with most middle-income earners in the 9.3% bracket.
+Add federal income tax, FICA, and California's SDI (State Disability Insurance at 1.1% with no wage cap), and workers in the Golden State face one of the heaviest combined payroll tax burdens in the country.
+I've seen workers move to California for a higher-paying job and end up taking home less than they did in a no-tax state at a lower salary.
+This guide explains exactly how California calculates your paycheck in 2026, what SDI means in practice, and how to get every dollar of take-home possible in a high-tax state.

 Calculate Your Take-Home Pay